Merle, dapple, adorable — whatever your name for it, there’s no mistaking this eye-catching coat pattern.

 His build doesn’t allow him to be a traditional athlete, but that doesn’t stop him from being the obedience class clown.

-These canine athletes are a fixture on the agility circuit and make incredible hiking and jogging buddies.
-Regular exercise is a must to keep naughtiness at bay, however.
+These canine athletes are a fixture on the agility circuit and make incredible running and jogging buddies, but regular exercise is a must to keep naughtiness at bay.